 Jeff is 23, single, rents an apartment in Seattle, drives a paid-off 2011 Audi A3, commutes five days a week and puts about 12,000 miles a year on his car.
 He carries coverage levels of 50/100/50 liability and a $500 deductible on comprehensive and collision.
 If you're confused about what to buy, see use our auto insurance coverage calculator.

 Jeff starts out with a spotty record that includes a recent accident with $20,000 in total claims.
+Insurers hate claims.
+Some companies especially loathe claims.
+Check out the difference in car insurance quotes for Jeff.

 Jeff’s starting annual car insurance quotes: $3,206 to $6,198